jfrog/froggit-go/README.md

 webhookEvent := vcsutils.Push
 // VCS repository
 repository := "jfrog-cli"
-// Webhook on branch does not supported in GitHub and Bitbucket branch := ""
+// Optional - Webhooks on branches are supported only on GitLab branch := ""
 // The URL to send the payload upon a webhook event payloadUrl := "https://acme.jfrog.io/integration/api/v1/webhook/event"